 (Be sure to check the terms and conditions for data usage on backup 4G/5G services if you choose this option.
 Your minimum guaranteed speeds do not apply to 4G / 5G backup connections)

 Keep in mind that the internet speeds advertised by providers are an average based on 50% of their customers.
-For example, an 80 Mbps broadband package might actually deliver 55 Mbps at your property.
-Before signing up, you'll be given the estimated speed and a minimum guaranteed connection speed.
+For example, an 80Mb broadband package might actually deliver 55Mb at your property.
+Before signing up, you’ll be given the estimated speed and a minimum guaranteed connection speed.
 Make sure the minimum speed is still adequate for your needs.
+To check the speed your property is likely to receive, try our dedicated tool to check broadband speeds available at your address.
+It provides realistic, address-specific estimates rather than general averages for the area.

 When selecting a broadband package, especially for tasks like video content creation, gaming, or uploading large files, the type of connection makes a big difference.
-Full-fibre (FTTP) broadband can offer symmetrical speeds, meaning upload speeds match download speeds—ideal for top-tier performance.
+Full Fibre (FTTP) broadband can offer symmetrical speeds, meaning upload speeds match download speeds ideal for top-tier performance.
 This feature is not available with fibre-to-the-cabinet (FTTC) packages, which typically have slower upload speeds.

-In contrast, Hyperoptic offers 900 Mbps for both download and upload speeds.
+In contrast, Hyperoptic offers 900Mb for both download and upload speeds.
 This means your uploads are up to 10x faster than Sky’s option at a similar price (at the time of writing).
 For users who frequently upload large files, this can significantly speed up transfers and improve productivity.

 If speed is critical for your needs, we recommend choosing an ISP that offers symmetrical speeds.
 It’s likely to cost the same as a standard fibre package.
 Some of the main UK broadband providers offering symmetrical speeds include:

 To compare your options, enter your postcode into our broadband availability checker above.
-By clicking "more options," you can view the download and upload speeds offered by each provider.
+By clicking "more details," you can view the download and upload speeds offered by each provider.
+Lastly, remember to review the specific terms and conditions of any provider before signing up.